peterwashington/peterwashington.github.io/_teaching/2022-fall-ICS691D.md

 ***<font color='blue'>This is an unofficial and condensed copy of the course syllabus for public viewing.
 The official syllabus with all formal UHM policies and assignment submission details is available to course students on Laulima.</font>***

-**Coursework:** Coursework includes in-class discussions and presentations, research paper reading assignments with weekly structured one-page reflections, developing a structured project proposal with preliminary data, and writing a three-page review of one of the topics discussed.
+**Coursework:** Coursework includes in-class discussions and presentations, leading a discussion on a chosen topic from the syllabus, research paper reading assignments with weekly structured one-page reflections, developing a structured project proposal with preliminary data, and writing a three-page review of one of the topics discussed.

 **Grading:** Grading will consist of a combination of a written work, presentations, and participation.
 Specifically, the breakdown is as follows:
 * Paper reflection paragraphs: 20% (up to 5 can be dropped; extra credit if not dropped)
 * Topic review paper: 20%
 * Project proposal: 30%
 * In-class presentations: 10%
-* Participation and attendance: 20%
+* Participation and attendance: 10%
+* Leading discussion on chosen topic: 10%

 Recommended prerequisites to get the most out of this course include ICS 235 (Machine Learning Methods), ICS 434 (Data Science Fundamentals), and ICS 435 (Machine Learning Fundamentals).